aed900/manr/README.md

 An **index.bin** file is created if not found from all manual page entries recursively found in the **default directory**.
 The default directory is set to **"/usr/share/man/"** and can be changed in the **config.toml** file.

-To update the index.bin when files are changed or added within this directory run the **mandb** command.
+To update the index.bin when files are changed or added within this directory run the **makewhatis** command.

 ### Example:

 * **Update manual index cache:**
-  * cargo run mandb
+  * cargo run makewhatis

 Alternatively delete any existing index.bin or setup a cron job to periodically refresh this file.